-U.S. Customs and Border Protection has partnered with Airside Mobile and Airports Council International to develop an app that facilitates a more time efficient process through U.S. Customs in Atlanta and Seattle.
-The Mobile Passport App enables customers to submit their passport and customs declaration information via their smartphone or tablet rather than via APC kiosks.
-The app is available for use by U.S. and Canadian citizens only and is currently available for download on the iTunes store for all iPhone users and the Google Play store for all Android users.
+For U.S. and Canadian Citizens, U.S. Customs and Border Protection has partnered with Airside Mobile and Airports Council International to develop an app that facilitates a more time efficient process through U.S. Customs in Atlanta (ATL) and Seattle (SEA).
+The Mobile Passport App, opens in a new window enables customers to submit their passport and customs declaration information via their smartphone or tablet rather than via APC kiosks.

 See more information about U.S. passport and visa requirements, or resources to help you prepare for your visit to the United States from the U.S. Department of Homeland Security or find health information for different destinations through the U.S. Center for Disease Control and Prevention.